Celebrating and promoting the diverse and innovative ways we are implementing restorative approaches!

 We too often turn against each other in judgment and violence.
 Restorative approaches have something to offer.

 Why Me?
 Launched a three-year project to increase access to restorative justice for hate crime in the UK.

 The project Let’s Go By Talking is exploring innovative paths through restorative justice for victims of anti-LGBT hate crimes.
 Coordinated by the Universitat de Barcelona, with a team led by Dr Olga Jubany.

 Sulah – Community Justice Initiatives and the Coalition of Muslim Women Kitchener-Waterloo have partnered to offer restorative responses to identity-based harm.

 Book: “Hate Crime and Restorative Justice: Exploring Causes, Repairing Harms” by Mark Austin Walters; and he has written articles like “Repairing the Harms of Hate Crime: Towards a Restorative Justice Approach”

 And publications by Theo Gavrielides, including “Contextualizing Restorative Justice for Hate Crime“.

-There are so many great resources to become aware and overcome our racism and prejudice.
+There are so many more great resources to become aware and overcome racism and prejudice.
 For example, we recommend “How To Be An Antiracist” by Ibram X. Kendi.
-Me and White Supremacy by Layla F. Saad has inspired thousands to participate in a step-by-step reflection process.

 Life After Hate, founded by former extremists, is committed to helping people leave the violent far-right to connect with our shared humanity and lead compassionate lives.